Baseball in China: Contemporary era

 In 1959, a nationwide baseball competition began.
 However, in the same year, Mao Zedong disbanded all the teams and outlawed baseball and other Western-origin influences as part of the Cultural Revolution.
 Baseball activities only restarted after Mao's death in 1976.
-In 2002, the China Baseball League was formed and in 2019 the China National Baseball League.
-China now participates in the World Baseball Classic.
+The China Baseball League and China National Baseball League were founded in 2002 and 2019 respectively.
+Both leagues were later supplanted by Chinese Professional Baseball in 2025.
+China participates in the World Baseball Classic.
 Defeats of the national team to Taiwan, Japan, and South Korea may help change the trend as Chinese become more aware of the game's internationalization.

 Variations of baseball, such as slow-pitch softball and Baseball5, have helped power the growth of the sport in China.
 For example, Baseball5 has been promoted in Hong Kong as a way of reaching new fans, with the 2024 World Cup having been hosted in the city.
 Major League Baseball has put significant effort into spreading the sport in China, such as by starting the Play Ball initiative that has reached over 5 million school children since 2008.